top of page

 What To Shop For: plantbased meat alternatives are typically lower in saturated fat compared to animal proteins, especially red meat.
 They're also an easy way to get a large dose of protein on a budget compared to meat products.
 Look for fresh, canned or dry protein options, and avoid those pre-made vegan products that claim high protein.

-You Might Like:
+You Might Like

-Emma Lisa, Nutritionist & Recipe Creator
+Emma Lisa, Nutritionist & Women's Practitioner

-Emma Lisa is a certified Nutritionist & Women's Health Practitioner and Recipe Creator with an additional Certificate III + IV in Fitness and Personal Training from Sydney, Australia.
-She is a published cookbook author, passionate recipe and lifestyle blogger, and advocate for women's health and anti-diet culture.
-When she's not in clinic, Emma is a mum to five kids, and forever creating new recipes in her test kitchen.
+Emma Lisa is a Nutritionist & Women's Health Practitioner with over 14+ years experience in wholefood nutrition, meal planning and health coaching.
+She is a published cookbook author, passionate food recipe creator and lifestyle blogger, and an advocate for women's health and anti-diet culture.
+When she's not in clinic, Emma is mum to five kids, in her test kitchen and a wellness digital creator.
+She lives in Sydney, Australia.

 FOLLOW: Instagram | Facebook | Pinterest